neverRare/butter/README.md

 - Module and visibility system
 - Shareable mutable containers &mdash; those are also interiorly mutable
 - Low-level representation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
 Refinement type is used to check if such array exceeds certain capacity

-These features ensures some goals and at the same harms some, there should be a good balance.Ultimately, the designs and features are up for my decision and taste and there are influences from Rust, Typescript, and Haskell.

 ## Road map